Ekenedili/dataviz-practice/finalproject2.md

 Using advice from my pre-wireframe interviews, I decided to use a country similar to Nigeria for further comparison.
 I chose Ghana because of similarities like 1) location - West Africa 2) colonized by the British just like Nigeria so certain similarity in cultures and independence gained at around the same time 3) similar disease epidemiology - malaria and other infectious diseases that contribute to child mortality 4) similar homogenous black populations 5) similar GDP, also a lower-middle-income country.

+I was unable to get accurate data at the sub-national level so I was unable to include that.
+I made a note of it in my wireframe.

 This is what my wireframe looked like(I am attaching screenshots because I did it on Balsamiq Desktop and I cannot quite figure out how to share):